 Research Funding Opportunities

 The Office of Research and Innovation provides support in the preparation of applications to all researchers who meet the funding call eligibility criteria.
-We encourage Indigenous people, visible minorities, diversely-abled people, women, and people from the LGBTQ2S+ communities to apply.
+We encourage Indigenous people, visible minorities, diversely-abled people, women, and people from the 2SLGBTQIA+ communities to apply.
 We look forward to assisting you with your application to ensure submission of the highest quality proposal.

-UNBC Deadlines:
+UNBC deadlines

 Full applications must be received in the Office of Research and Innovation a minimum of 5 business days in advance of the application deadline (unless otherwise noted in the funding opportunity information below).
 Applications must be submitted to the Office of Research and Innovation via Romeo.
 Please allow enough time for Chair and Dean approval.
 Please see the Research Guide for complete details.